2 Principles of Data Visualization

 The Complete Visualization Code

-While I’ve showed you a nearly complete version of the code that Scherer and Karamanis wrote, I made some small changes to make it easier to understand.
+While I’ve shown you a nearly complete version of the code that Scherer and Karamanis wrote, I made some small changes to make it easier to understand.
 If you’re curious, the full code is here:

 ggplot(dm_perc_cat_hubs, aes(week, percentage)) +